cousquer/speedy-vue/uPortal-components-new.md

     }
 ```

-Or if you want to produce the slimmest, quickest .jar possible to reduce
+**Note:** to produce the most compact .jar possible to reduce traffic on the
-traffic on the resource server, that will build on Linux, Mac OS *and*
+resource server and speed up browser response, or if you are building on
-Windows, use this for your **build.gradle**:
+Windows, try this one for Linux and Mac OS or this one for Windows.

 ```
 apply plugin: 'java'